Probabilities of rare events in product kernel aggregation: An exact formula and phase diagram: Exponential Moments

 and the maximum in Eq.~\eqref{replica} is taken over all non-negative solutions to Eq.~\eqref{zeta} for $m_1=1$.
 The exponential moment corresponding to $\zeta=0$ is

 We refer to this as the classical solution.

-There exists a transition time, denoted by $\tau_c$, up to which the classical solution remains valid, and beyond which the other two non-zero solutions of $\zeta$ become dominant.
+There exists a transition time, denoted by $\tau_c$, up to which the classical solution remains valid, and beyond which $\zeta_2$ become dominant.
 Since the exponential moment is continuous~\cite{touchette2009large}, we obtain the condition at the transition point:

 which reduces to

 Equation~\eqref{zetarelation} has two solutions: $\zeta_c=0$ and

 When $\zeta_c = 0$, Eq.~\eqref{trancondition} is satisfied if all $x_k$ equal unity, which leads to $\tau_c = p$.
 For $p \leq 2$ the only possible solution is $\zeta_c=0$.
 Therefore we assume this relation to hold for $p \leq 2$.
 When $\zeta_c$ is as in Eq.~\eqref{zetac}, then substituting in to ~\eqref{zeta}, we obtain $\tau_c$ for $p >2$.
 Combining both results we obtain